SupreethDhareshwar/nlp-example/README.md

 2) Running Query on Inverted Index
 * cd to the project directory
-* This query assumes the generated output files from index creation is present at data folder
+* This query.py code assumes the generated output files from index creation is present at data folder
 * This query.py will query and read only the output files from the Index Creation Code and not the corpus
 * Run `py .\query.py "<query_text>"` to query the inverted index and get the top 10 results.
 Example: `py .\query.py "7th infantry"`